PathologyDataScience/HistomicsML/docs/example.rst

 .. highlight:: shell

 ============
-Examples
+Using HistomicsML
 ============

-HistomicsML provides training and annotation tasks.
-Here, we describe how to train and annotate the dataset through HistomicsML.

-.. note:: We assume that you have installed HistomicsML on your system.

-Train with sample dataset
+This page documents how to use HistomicsML to train classifiers, to create validation datasets, and to export results.

+Training a classifier
 -------------------------

 Go to http://localhost/HistomicsML/.